mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 use ``mdp.activate_extension("parallel")``.
 Alternatively you can use the function decorator ``@with_extension("parallel")``.
 In the future we will also support the new ``with`` statement in Python.
-Activating an extension adds the available extensions methods to the supported nodes.
+Activating an extension adds the available extensions attributes to the supported nodes.
 An extension can be deactivated with ``deactivate_extension`` (if you use the function decorator this is done automatically at the end).

 Writing Extension Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~
 Suppose you have written your own nodes and would like to make them compatible
-with a particular extension, i.e., add the required methods for this node.
+with a particular extension (e.g. add the required methods).
 The first way to do this is by using multiple inheritance to derive from
-both the base node for this extension and your custom node class.
+the base class of this extension and your custom node class.
 For example
-the parallel extensions of the SFA node is defined in a class
+the parallel extension of the SFA node is defined in a class
 ``ParallelSFANode(ParallelExtensionNode, mdp.nodes.SFANode)``.
+Here
+``ParallelExtensionNode`` is the base class of the extension.
 Then you define
-the required methods just like in any other class.
-If you want you could even
+the required methods or attributes just like in a normal class.
-use the new class like any normal class, ignoring the extension mechanism.
+If you want you could even use the new ``ParallelSFANode`` class like a
+normal class, ignoring the extension mechanism.
 Note that your extension node is automatically registered in the
 extension mechanism (through a little metaclass magic).

-The second option is to use the ``extension_method`` function decorator.
-You
+For methods you can alternatively use the ``extension_method`` function
-define the extension methods like normal functions, but add the function
+decorator.
+You define the extension method like a normal function, but add
-decorator on top, for example:
+the function decorator on top, for example:

 .. raw:: html